 Triphammer Woods includes 14 acres of white pines, red maples, American beech, and other hardwoods, 8 acres of oak/hickory forest, and a small, wooded swamp.
 The forests also have some holly trees.
 The Triphammer Conservation Area has similar vegetation.
 The terrain in the Triphammer area is rocky in places, with a number of glacial erratic boulders and several rocky overlooks providing scenic sunsets, fall foliage and views of waterfowl.

 The Triphammer Pond trails provide access to multiple recreational activities.
 These include hiking along narrow wooded trails, views of the pond, picnic areas, benches, wildlife viewing, fishing, boating (non-motorized) and pond skating.
 A reconstructed old mill dam, fish ladder, spillway, sluiceway, a stone well and remnants of other historic mill features are also found at this location.
-Deer hunting is allowed on this property between October 19 and November 28.
-A special permit by the Conservation Commission is required for this activity.
+Seasonal hunting is permitted on this property with a town-issued permit.
+Hunting is prohibited on Sundays.
+See the hunting pages on Hingham’s website for details.

 This is one of three routes that loop Triphammer Pond.
 This route approaches the pond from Popes Lane.
 Another route approaches the pond from the driving range on Union Street and circles Schultz Field on the way to the pond.
 A third route approaches the pond from the Union Street entrance of Wompatuck State Park.